 Rachel Sumner Haaga

-Rachel Sumner is a Memphis native; a White Station and University of Memphis Alum.
-After receiving her Bachelor's of Arts in Psychology, Rachel staffed with Youth With A Mission, an international volunteer organization for five years.
-Over half of her time with the organization was spent in Cambodia.
-While serving in Cambodia, Rachel worked with SALT Academy, Sports and Leadership Training, introducing soccer and leadership training to youth in orphanages as well as safe-house rehabilitation homes for victims of sexual assault and human trafficking.
-Upon return to Memphis, Rachel joined a local nonprofit working with human trafficking as the Assistant Director of their human trafficking team.
-Restore Corps was birthed out of that human trafficking team and Rachel currently serves as the Executive Director of Restore Corps.
+Rachel Sumner Haaga is a proud Memphis native who has always enjoyed a passion for serving.
+After graduating from the University of Memphis with a B.A. in Psychology, Rachel joined an international volunteer organization, Youth with a Mission, for five years.
+Over half of her time with this organization was spent in Cambodia.
+It was there that she found herself in an unlikely calling which ultimately led to her passion of fighting exploitation and striving for justice.
+Rachel worked with SALT Academy, Sports and Leadership Training, introducing soccer and leadership training to youth in orphanages as well as safe-house rehabilitation homes for victims of sexual assault and human trafficking.

 With the mission of eradicating human trafficking in her heart, Rachel returned to Memphis and joined a local nonprofit as the Assistant Director of the Anti-Trafficking Team.
 It was at this local nonprofit where Rachel and other team members birthed Restore Corps, where Rachel currently serves as the Executive Director.